 A trip through the spectacular Gap of Dunloe was as popular with visitors to Killarney during the 19th century as it is today.
 At that time, many of the Gap inhabitants supplemented their income by supplying refreshments for the visitors.
 These refreshments included goats' milk and illegally stilled whiskey, known in Irish as poitín.
 According to legend, Kate Kearney was amongst those who distilled poitín and supplied visitors with refreshments in her cottage.

-The site is situated in the picturesque Glencar Valley, adjacent to Upper Caragh River, Caragh Lake and Lower Caragh River.
+Lickeen Woods iare situated in the picturesque Glencar Valley, adjacent to Upper Caragh River, Caragh Lake and Lower Caragh River.
 The woodland itself was once part of the Lansdowne Estate and is classified as old woodland.
 The main tree species are primitive oak woods.
-Other broad leaves include holly and mountain ash, while conifers consist of Sitka spruce, Japanese and European larch, Douglas fir, Scots pine, lodgepole pine, grand and noble fir.
+Other broad leaves include Holly and Mountain Ash, while conifers consist of Sitka Spruce, Japanese & European Larch, Douglas Fir, Scots Pine, Lodgepole Pine, Grand and Noble Fir.
 The local fauna include otter and wild mink can be seen among the common wildlife.
-Red deer and Sika Deer are resident in small numbers in the adjoining woods.
+Red and Sika Deer are resident in small numbers in the adjoining woods.

 The Towers Hotel was built around 1900.
 It was renovated and extended around 1970.

 Over the years, many famous faces have passed through the Towers' doors including Francoise Sagan, Edna O Brien, Omar Shariff, Charlie Chaplin, Lester Peterson.
 Pierre Salinger and even Charles De Gaulle.